agilogy/sbt-skeleton/README.md

 to run the tests.
 If this is your first time using SBT you'll need internet connetion and this first execution might take time downloading the whole interwebs.

+### GETTING HELP

+If you find issues and get stuck, please ask away on github-issues or join the discussions at http://www.meetup.com/Scala-Developers-Barcelona/

 ### IDE

 Once you are certain sbt runs and tests are all green, make sure you get yourself